-If you want to start eating healthy and feel better, where do you start?
+If you want to start eating healthy and feeling better, where do you start?
 Being a board certified Holistic Nutritional Consultant, this is a question I get asked all the time.
-There is an easy way to start!
+I’ve found that simple changes are the ones that stick.
 Just make a small addition at first to your menu.
-What if I told you this thing you add does not have to be green.
+What if I told you this thing you add does not have to be “green”.

 What is this addition?
 Probiotics!
 Adding probiotics to your diet when first setting out to eat better can help give your body that jump start towards a more balanced gut health.
 A healthy gut leads to stronger overall health.
 The great part is that you don’t have to start eating greens right now to begin the benefit.
 Yes, you can get your probiotics from food, but lets put that aside for a couple of minutes.

 Our body is made up of over 100 trillion bacterial cells from at least 500 species, and this doesn’t even include the viruses and fungi.
 These “friendly” (probiotic) bacteria, as they are called by the medical establishment, are responsible for several important biological functions.
 Probiotics assist with digestion, keeping other harmful bacteria under control and stimulating the immune system, and these are just some of their important functions.
 It is important to keep the gut healthy because 80% of our immune system is housed there.
 Our immune system does a lot more than just fight disease.